 Plus, you must be located in the U.S., operate primarily in the U.S., or give back to the U.S. economy a good amount through taxes and purchases.
 Pretty simple.

 2. You fit a certain kind of legal entity type.

-Those types are: sole proprietorship, partnership, limited liability company, corporation, joint venture, association, trust, or cooperative.
-(Learn more about business entity types here.)
+Those business entity types are: sole proprietorship, partnership, limited liability company, corporation, joint venture, association, trust, or cooperative.

 3. Your business is at least 51% directly owned and controlled by…